kaypeter87/API-Key-Backend/README.md

 ## Hosting
 1. You may host this with any webhost that supports node.js
-2. Make sure you intall the npm modules
+2. Make sure you install the npm modules
 3. Check with your host's software documentation for more info

 ## Thank you!